 Editor

 Browcor Additional Parameters Help

-These options manage Name Type Path To Binaries Additional Parameters Block Other Requests e the installed location and settings for how Browsium Catalyst launches this browser.
-Chrome App Mode Custom %ProgramFiles%\Google\Chrome\Application\Chrome.exeapp=\${url} Disabled Command-line parameters to pass to the browser.
+Name Type Path To Binaries Additional Parameters the installed location and settings for how Browsium Catalyst launches this browser.
+Chrome App Mode Custom %ProgramFiles%\Google\Chrome\Application\Chrome.exe app=\${url} Disabled Command-line parameters to pass to the browser.
 To specify the location of the URL in the parameters, use the \${url} token in the string.
 For example: [parameters] \${url} [more parameters] If the \${url} token is not specified, the URL will be added to the end of the parameters string.
-For example, to add a custom browser that launches Chrome in Application Mode (with no address bar or menus), enter following value in additional parameters: "-app=\${url}", Note that in this case, the parameter "-app" requires "="between the parameter and the \${url} token.
-Refer to Googie's Chrome documentation for the proper syntax for each Chrome command line switch.
-Note: Incorrectly setting these values could cause the browser to launch incorrectly, Growsium Catalyst to function incorrectly or even prevent the browser find launching at all.
+For example, to add a custom browser that launches Chrome in Application Mode (with no address bar or menus), enter following value in additional parameters: "-app=\${url}".
+Note that in this case, the parameter "app" requires "="between the parameter" and the \${url} token.
+Refer to Google's Chrome documentation for the proper syntax for each Chrome command line switch.
+Note: Incorrectly setting these values could cause the browser to launch incorrectly, Browsium Catalyst to function incorrectly or even prevent the browser from launching at all.
 Use caution when setting these values to ensure they are valid options and accurate syntax.

 OK Cancel

 3.4.
 Rules Manager Node